Iberospinus: Description

 The dentary (lower jaw) of Iberospinus shows an intricate neurovascular system that would connect the teeth and the external foramina.
 A series of replacement teeth are also preserved in the dentary.
 Characteristics of the bones, especially in the tail and pedal ungual phalanx, indicate a possible semi-aquatic lifestyle, though the extreme features in some related spinosaurines are not seen.

 The following autapomorphies distinguish Iberospinus.
 The dentary bone contains a single foramen within the Meckelian sulcus and has a straight ventral edge instead of curved as in most other spinosaurids.
 Laminae are present in the pleurocoelic depression of the mediodistal tail vertebrae.
-The shoulder blade has a straight anterior rim without a protruding acromion and a coracoidal contact occupying the entire ventral surface.
+The scapula has a straight anterior rim without a protruding acromion and a coracoidal contact occupying the entire ventral surface.
 The pubic apron is thick throughout the entire length of the pubic shaft.
 There is a mound-like eminence in the proximal lateral portion of the pubic bone.

 Classification

+The Iberospinus fossil material was included in phylogenetic analyses before it received a scientific name.
+In 2019, Arden et al. recovered it as a spinosaurid outside of the Baryonychinae and Spinosaurinae.
+They noted that the anterior end of the dentary is not strongly upturned, as one might expect to see in a baryonychine, despite it having been originally described as a specimen of Baryonyx.
+However, in their 2021 description of the Wessex Formation baryonychines Ceratosuchops and Riparovenator, Barker et al. recovered the material as the sister taxon to Baryonyx, with this clade as the sister taxon to the Ceratosuchopsini.
+Their results are shown in the cladogram below:

-Iberospinus was recovered within the Spinosauridae, outside of both the Baryonychinae and the Spinosaurinae.
-However, Mateus & Estraviz-López (2022) explain that the fossil material shows some characteristics of baryonichines, suggesting a closer relation to the group.
-An adjusted cladogram after the describing authors is shown below:
+In their description of Mateus & Estraviz-López (2022) recovered Iberospinus within the Spinosauridae, outside of both the Baryonychinae and the Spinosaurinae, similar to the results of Arden et al. (2019).
+However, they explain that the fossil material shows some characteristics of baryonychines, suggesting a closer relation to the group.
+A cladogram after the describing authors is shown below:

+In their 2023 description of Protathlitis, Santos-Cubedo et al. performed a phylogenetic analysis, recovering a taxonomic split between the Baryonychinae and Spinosaurinae, similar to the previous results of Mateus & Estraviz-López (2022).
+Although Iberospinus was not included in their analysis, they proposed that, due to similarities in anatomy, likely phylogenetic position, and age, Iberospinus may be either the sister taxon to Camarillasaurus, or possibly synonymous with it.
+In their 2025 reassessment of Camarillasaurus, Rauhut and colleagues recovered Iberospinus as the basalmost member of the Spinosaurinae, with Camarillasaurus as a later-diverging taxon, precluding their synonymization.